linktrendmedia/App-Legal-Suite/output/Website Terms of Use.md

 ### 5.2 Acceptable Use Policy

-The Acceptable Use Policy (AUP) is incorporated into this Agreement by reference and is available at [INSERT URL] or within the Services.
+The Acceptable Use Policy (AUP) is incorporated into this Agreement by reference and is available at [HYPERLINK: INSERT URL] or within the Services.
 Visitors shall comply with all prohibited conduct and content restrictions set forth in the Acceptable Use Policy.

 ---